manubb/Leaflet.PixiOverlay/README.md

 * `redraw(data)` - (function) trigger a refresh of the layer. `data` is passed as second argument of `drawCallback` function.
 This is useful for example when you modify something in the `container` or if you want to animate using `PIXI.ticker.Ticker`.

 ## Changelog

+### 1.8.0 (Apr 30, 2019)
+- Add support for redrawing the layer during flyTo animations and pinch zooms.
+(This is disabled by default.
+See `shouldRedrawOnMove` option to enable it,)
+- Both pixi.js@5 and pixi.js-legacy@5 should be supported now.

 ### 1.7.0 (Mar 20, 2019)
 - Add basic support for pixi.js-legacy@5